 Monitoring and analysis

 DANS collects, analyses and presents quantitative information on data repositories, FAIR data practices and the state of Open Science in the Netherlands.
 Comparisons are also made with other countries.
 This knowledge is shared through reports, seminars and workshops.

 DANS actively seeks cooperation with external experts and offers the possibility of a DANS fellowship.
 This is a long-term collaboration related to a concrete project in the field of long-term archiving.
 New knowledge from this programme is shared through events such as webinars and presentations.

 Together with others

-By participating in national and international projects and infrastructures, DANS contributes to sustainable access to research data.
+DANS participates in national and international projects and infrastructures.
+Together with our collaborating partners, we contribute to sustainable access to research data.

 Training and Outreach

 We are happy to share our knowledge with researchers, data professionals, research institutions, research funders and other repositories.
 We regularly organise interactive workshops on data publishing, archiving, reusability and interoperability.
 The developments in the field of Open Science, research data management planning and tools are also addressed.

 In addition, DANS organises successful interactive training courses together with others, such as: RDNL Essentials 4 Data Support, RDNL AVG and develops training materials such as the DANS Data Game and CESSDA Data Management Expert Guide.

 With consultancy and project-based support, DANS helps to improve permanent access to digital research data.
 Our data experts have extensive experience within various scientific disciplines and have advised parties such as Erasmus University Rotterdam, NWO and the European Commission and Science Europe.